fastforwardlabs/active-learning-cml/README.md

 To go from a fresh clone of the repo to the final state, follow these instructions in order.

 ### Installation
-The code and applications within were developed against Python 3.6.9, and are likely also to function with more recent versions of Python.
-We relied on GPUs for much of the analysis and use a version of PyTorch optimized for CUDA 10.2.
+The code and applications were developed using Python 3.6.9, and are likely also to function with more recent versions of Python.

 To install dependencies, first create and activate a new virtual environment through your preferred means, then pip install from the requirements file.
-I recommend:
+We recommend:

 ```python
 python3 -m venv .venv